Hansgeorg Bätcher: Military Training and Second World War

 Bätcher was known for his skill and success at Maritime interdiction.
 He was responsible for most of the German successes against shipping the Black Sea in 1942.
 In one occasion the command of Luftflotte 4 demanded all supply ships be destroyed near the Crimean coast.
 When a 7,500-ton ship was spotted bringing in fuel, Alexander Löhr ordered its destruction and selected him for this mission personally.
 Bätcher attempted an attack but was driven off by heavy anti-aircraft artillery.
 Flying out-to-sea, he returned, throttled back the engines in order not to alert the Soviets by their sound, and made an attack, releasing his bombs without the use of his bomb aimer.
 A SC500 bomb struck amidships and destroyed the tanker without experiencing return fire.
 The ship was likely Emba, destroyed at Kamysh-Burun, seven miles south of Kerch.
 An exact date and place of the mission is not known as the pages of Bätcher's logbook are missing.
-On 20 February the ship Kommunist was also sunk by Batcher, on route from Novorossiysk to Sevastopol.
+On 20 February the ship Kommunist was also sunk by Bätcher, on route from Novorossiysk to Sevastopol.